Our favorite ways to eat like a local in Miami

 Combo platters for one that can easily feed a small army, Cuban food sold by the pound and fresh-fruit juices that cost less than your drip coffee at Starbucks—Palacio de los Jugos ticks off every box of what we want from a cheap and delicious cafeteria.
 It’s also a produce market stocked with tropical fruit and seasonal veggies, and boasts multiple locations across the city.
 Does it get any better than this?

 Just like New Yorkers do with pizza and bagels, Miamians have discerning tastes when it comes to Cubanos—so much so that we ranked our favorites in the city.
 What makes a great Cubano?
 Is it the cheese-to-ham ratio?
 The bread?
-It’s both plus a smattering of other variables we’ll leave up to taste-testers to decide.
-Some of our favorite restaurants for Cubanos are Versailles, a classic; Enriqueta’s Sandwich Shop in Wynwood, one not just hipsters can agree on; and Sarussi Subs, if you’re craving something out of the ordinary (read: secret sauce).
+It’s both, plus a smattering of other variables we’ll leave up to taste-testers to decide.
+Some of our favorite restaurants for Cubanos are Sanguich de Miami, a new classic; Enriqueta’s Sandwich Shop in Wynwood, one not just hipsters can agree on; and Sarussi Subs, if you’re craving something out of the ordinary (read: secret sauce).

 After a night of drinking, no food will bring you back to life quite like a Colombian hot dog.
 La Moon’s SuperMoon Perro is this transformative dish that barely resembles a hot dog—partly because the weiner is hidden below a mountain of cheese, sauces, fries and a fried egg.
 It’s messy and delicious, and while it might seem like a lot for one person, so was that pitcher of margaritas you just put away.
 The best part about La Moon?
 It opens till 5:30am on weekends.